 That’s a bare HTML document if I’ve ever seen one.
 The way HTML imports works is by linking one page within another.
 You can imagine that we will be adding the import within the head, where every other linked page is held.
 HTML imports are called through a link that then references a specific file – the file you wish to embed.

 In order to do this, you will need the <link /> element.
 Within, you must specify the rel to be import.
 This set up the relationship of the link to be an import; I’d like to think this is obvious.
 No?
-Lastly you have to specify the path to the file you wish to include.
-Voila, you are on you way to setting up an imported file!
+Lastly, you have to specify the path to the file you wish to include.
+Voila, you are on your way to set up an imported file!

 <head> <link rel="stylesheet" href="/path/to/styles.css"/> </head>

 I also have a second page called myPage.html; that’s the one which will be embedded.
 There is not much within it, see for yourself.